sk66641/Random-Disco-Light-Simulator/README.md

 - **Time Interval**: Control how frequently colors change with precision, down to the millisecond.
 - **View Type**: Indulge in your preferred view mode—conic, linear, or radial—each offering a unique visual feast.
 - **Countdown Timer**: Set the duration of your disco journey with a countdown timer, ensuring the party lasts as long as you desire.
-- **Sound Effect**: Elevate your experience further with optional sound effects that sync harmoniously with the dazzling display.
+- **Sound Effect**: Elevate your experience further with optional sound effects.
+You can also use youtube videos link to transform it into audio.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->